astropy/astropy/docs/development/workflow/development_workflow.rst

-This duplication of names can get very confusing when working with pull requests, especially when the official master branch, ``astropy/master``, changes due to other contibutions before your contributions are merged in.
+This duplication of names can get very confusing when working with pull requests, especially when the official master branch, ``astropy/master``, changes due to other contributions before your contributions are merged in.
 As a result, you should never do any work in your master branch, ``master``.
 Always work on a branch instead.